UWCNuclear/UbuntuSetUp/README.md

 These commands should be used regularly to keep your system up to date :-)

-**Step 6.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:

-    sudo apt-cache search grace

-and

-    sudo apt install grace

 **Step 7.**	Install the text editor "gedit" by pasting in the terminal:

     sudo apt install gedit